thomason-jesse/RLG/README.txt

+Make a copy of the parsing information that the agent can overwrite as needed:

+$cp -r spf/geoquery/experiments/template/asp_mods/ spf/geoquery/experiments/template/dialog_writeable/

 The dialog agent is launched from dialog/main.py

-After installing SPF to 'spf/dist/spf-1.5.5.jar', make a copy of the parsing information that the agent can overwrite as needed:

-$cp -r spf/geoquery/experiments/template/asp_mods/ spf/geoquery/experiments/template/dialog_writeable/

 Now the system should be ready to run.
 If this is the very first run, build the parser in the new directory with